bringauto/external-server/README.md

 See the `config/config.json` for an example of car configuration.

-Configuring a module with the same ID both in `common_modules` and `specific_modules` is invalid and the server will not start.
+Configuring a module with the same ID both in `common_modules` and `specific_modules` is invalid.
+The server will not start.

 Note that for each car, at least one module has to be defined, either in `common_modules` or `specific_modules`.